tobyweston/blog/source/_posts/2012-03-27-expecting-exception-with-junit-rule.markdown

 ## ExpectedException Rule

-Using an instance of `ExpectedException`, we define a [JUnit rule](http://www.infoq.com/news/2009/07/junit-4.7-rules) that allows us to setup expectations that are checked after the test concludes.
+Using an instance of `ExpectedException`, we can define a [JUnit rule](http://www.infoq.com/news/2009/07/junit-4.7-rules) that allows us to setup expectations that are checked after the test concludes.
 It has a similar feel to setting up expectations in mocking frameworks like [JMock](http://www.jmock.org).